Pentium II: Deschutes

 The Deschutes core Pentium II (80523), which debuted at 333 MHz in January 1998, was produced with a 0.25 μm process and has a significantly lower power draw.
 The die size is 113 mm2.
-The 333 MHz variant was the final Pentium II CPU that used the older 66 MHz front-side bus; all subsequent Deschutes-core models used a 100 MHz FSB.
+The 333 MHz variant was the final Pentium II CPU that used the older 66 MT/s front-side bus; all subsequent Deschutes-core models used a 100 MT/s FSB.
 Later in 1998, Pentium IIs running at 266, 300, 350, 400, and 450 MHz were also released.
 The Deschutes core introduced FXSAVE and FXRSTOR instructions for fast FPU context save and restore.
 Towards the end of its design life, Deschutes chips capable of 500 MHz within Intel cooling and design specifications were produced.
 However, these were not marketed.
 Rather than destroy already multiplier-locked units, those Deschutes units that had been tested and locked with a multiplier of 5 were sold as being 333 MHz.
 This was accomplished by disabling the 100 MHz bus option.
 Overclockers, upon learning of this, purchased the units in question and ran them well over 500 MHz; most notably, when overclocking, the final batch of "333 MHz" CPUs were capable of speeds much higher than CPUs sold at 350, 400, or 450 MHz.

-Concurrent with the release of Deschutes cores supporting a 100 MHz front-side bus was Intel's release of the 440BX Seattle chipset and its derivatives, the 440MX, 450NX, and 440ZX chipsets.
+Concurrent with the release of Deschutes cores supporting a 100 MT/s front-side bus was Intel's release of the 440BX Seattle chipset and its derivatives, the 440MX, 450NX, and 440ZX chipsets.
 Replacing the aged 66 MHz FSB, which had been on the market since 1993, the 100 MHz FSB resulted in solid performance improvements for the Pentium II lineup.
 Pentium II chips starting with 350 MHz were released in both SECC and SECC2 form factors.
 Late Pentium IIs also marked the switch to flip-chip based packaging with direct heatsink contact to the die, as opposed to traditional bonding.

 While Klamath features 4 cache chips and simulates dual-porting through interleaving (2x 64-bit) for a slight performance improvement on concurrent accesses, Deschutes only sports 2 cache chips and offers slightly lower L2 cache performance at the same clockspeed.
 Furthermore, Deschutes always features ECC-enabled L2 cache.

 The Pentium II Xeon was a high-end version of Deschutes core intended for use on workstations and servers.
 Principally, it used a different type of slot (Slot 2), case, board design, and more expensive full-speed custom L2 cache, which was off-die.
 Versions were produced with 512 KB, 1 MB or 2 MB L2 caches by varying the number of 512 KB chips incorporated on the board.

 In Intel's "Family/Model/Stepping" scheme, Deschutes CPUs are family 6, model 5 and have the part number 80523.